Lumber Liquidators Holdings (LL) Q2 2017 Results - Earnings Call Transcript

 Martin D. Agard - Lumber Liquidators Holdings, Inc.

 I was going to finish your question there.
-There will be a seasonal pattern and I would say from the Q3 of this year, that lower range on up to Q4, maybe cycling down a little bit again towards Q3 of the following year would be a normal seasonal pattern, but then I would say that whole pattern will flex a bit with sales.
+There will be a seasonal pattern and I would say, from the Q3 of this year, that lower range on up to Q4, maybe cycling down a little bit again towards Q3 of the following year, would be a normal seasonal pattern, but then I would say that whole pattern will flex a bit with sales.
 Yeah.

 Matthew J. Fassler - Goldman Sachs & Co.
 LLC

-So I guess, Marty, in closing my question, would you say that this is the first quarter here in Q2 that we could think about kind of being in a normal level where all that's going to move into seasonality or is that going to be kind of Q3 where you get to the desired baseline?
+So I guess, Marty, in closing, my question, would you say that this is the first quarter here in Q2 that we could think about kind of being at a normal level, where all that's going to move it is seasonality, or is that going to be kind of Q3, where you get to the desired baseline?

 Martin D. Agard - Lumber Liquidators Holdings, Inc.